RishiGupta12/SerialPundit/applications/hid-reportthread-hotplug/README.md

 read input report from MCP2200.

 - Start this application first and then connect MCP2200.
 It will detect the MCP2200 automatically and send command 0x80 to MCP2200.
 MCP2200 will send input report to host PC, which is read by this application.

   See the output.jpg to see output of this program.

 #####What this application does and how it does

 On application entry :

-If HID device is already connected;
+  *If HID device is already connected :*

 - Create and start USB hot plug event handler thread.
 This thread will insert an 'add' event manually in queue.
 Due to this event data handler thread will be notified and that thread will proceed to serve his purpose.
 - Create and start data handler thread which will send output report to HID device and